Heavy sets and index bounded relative symplectic cohomology: Applications

-\begin{corollary}(Theorem \ref{heavy}) For $(M, \omega)$ being symplectic Calabi-Yau and $K$ being an integral Liouville domain with index bounded boundary, if $K$ is SH-heavy then $K$ is heavy. \end{corollary} \begin{proof} Note that if $K$ is SH-heavy then $SH_{M}(K)\neq 0$ by the above lemma.
-On the other hand, since the restriction map is unital, $SH_{M}(K)\neq 0$ is equivalent to that $r(e)\neq 0$.
-Applying Theorem \ref{res2} we complete the proof. \end{proof}
+\begin{corollary} For $(M, \omega)$ being symplectically aspherical and $K$ being an index bounded domain, if $K$ is SH-heavy then $K$ is heavy. \end{corollary} \begin{proof} If $K$ is SH-heavy then $SH_{M}(K; \Lambda)\neq 0$ by the above lemma.
+Applying Theorem \ref{t:mainproof} we complete the proof. \end{proof}